JowoScript/JowoScript/README.md

 <li>User strictly prohibited as an instrument of crime.
 This right way too</li>
 <li>In the future, business and finding jobs will be more difficult.
 This right way too</li>
 <li>Artificial Intelligence and Robotics will replace yours jobs in the future.
 This right way too</li>
-<li>Pirated music also causes a lot of harm to music creators.</li>
+<li>Pirated music also causes a lot of harm to music creators.
+This right way too</li>
 </ul>

 ### Legal Rights of Technology Creators | Basic Regulatory Requirements for Registration and Purchase